kevinthegreat1/FarmlandLib-Fabric/README.md

 # Farmland Lib

 Makes adding custom farmland blocks much easier.
-With this library you only need to add the `c:farmlands` tag to your farmland block and it will function as a normal farmland block in game.
+There are several hardcoded checks for the farmland block in vanilla, and mixins are needed to change those.
+With this library you only need to add the `c:farmlands` tag to your farmland block, and it will function as a normal farmland block in game.
-Currently works on 1.19.3 and 1.19.4
+Currently works on 1.19.3 to 1.20.1.

 ## Usage